ssrdio/IdentityUI/README.md

 });
 ```

-Finally, you need to tell the system that the mail server is configured.
+Finally, you need to tell the system that the sms gateway is configured.
 To do that, you need to update the configuration in the `Setup.cs` file and adding the following line:

 ```c#
 services.ConfigureIdentityUI(Configuration, endpoints =>